Log in

 Romulus and Remus, Aeneas, Cincinnatus, Julius Caesar, Cicero, Anthony and Cleopatra, Constantine, or Spartacus.

-Write at least four sentences.
+Write at least three sentences.
+More sentences, more details, the better!

 Who first ruled the city of Rome before Rome gained independence?